 Home Screen Layout Customization

 Home Screen Layout Customization lets you organize apps on the Home screen in multi-app Kiosk provisioned devices.
 You can add frequently used apps to the Dock and pin these apps to the Home screen even when user swipes across various pages.
 Apps pinned to the Home screen cannot be uninstalled by the users ensuring that the business requisite apps are always present on the device.
-You can add pages and folders to the Home screen, set custom wallpaper and modify font color of texts displayed on the Home screen, thus improving user experience on the device.
+You can add pages and folders to the Home screen, modify font color of texts displayed on the Home screen, thus improving user experience on the device.

-Note: Only web shortcuts added in the Kiosk profile can be customized to desired position.
+- Only web shortcuts added in the Kiosk profile can be customized to desired position.
 Web shortcuts added from other profiles will be listed after the ones configured in Kiosk profile.

 Watch this short video to learn how you can customize your Android Kiosk device's home screen.

 Only devices running Android 5.0 or above can be provisioned as Device Owner .